Lyraedan/pmd-red/README.md

 # PC Port

 To build,

-First run @git submodule update --init --recursive to fetch the latest imgui version.
+First run "git submodule update --init --recursive" to fetch the latest imgui version.

 Place your US rom of Red Rescue Team in the root of the repo, then run "builder/win_rebuild.bat" to build.
 (Tested only on x86_64 intel)